 Taste of the Wild vs. Acana – Nutrition Comparison

 Before we begin, it is important to note that these proportions are estimates and are calculated based on the guaranteed analysis of Taste of the Wild and Acana products.
-A Guaranteed analysis’s list the minimum percentages of protein, fat, fiber and moisture.
+A guaranteed analysis lists the minimum percentages of protein, fat, fiber, and moisture.

 Carbohydrates Content Comparison

 Carbohydrates are always the nutritional value that we prefer to discuss first and foremost as it can often help separate the wheat from the chaff.

 Given the ‘no-grain’ promise that both brands upkeep across their products, one could be led to believe that the carbohydrate ratio would be relatively stable across all of the lines.

 The calorie content of Taste of the Wild products is, on average, 37% carbohydrates, while Acana boasts a noticeably lower 33% average of its calories from carbs.

 As a general rule of thumb, for the average active dog who does not have any notable dietary restrictions, the lower the carbohydrate proportion, the better.

 However, every dog is different, and some may not cope well with higher proportions of protein and fat.
 In situations such as this, a higher ratio of carbohydrates can actually be advantageous.